Who We Are

 - Conférence internationale des doyens et des facultés de médecine d’expression française (CIDMEF)

 - Réseau international francophone pour la responsabilité sociale en santé (RIFRESS)

 The Besrour Centre has established working groups, research teams, and consultation experts to help accomplish the organization’s mission and goals.

 - The Research Working Group: Develops papers to disseminate the research of working groups, to be published in academic journals, including Canadian Family Physician.

-- The Narratives and Family Medicine Mapping Working Group: Collects and analyzes narratives describing the emergence of family medicine in all Besrour partner countries; identifies themes and strategies that enable the development of family medicine in various contexts (narratives from 14 countries are currently available by searching the CFPC Global Health Narratives).
+- The Narratives and Family Medicine Mapping Working Group: Collects and analyzes narratives describing the emergence of family medicine in all Besrour partner countries; identifies themes and strategies that enable the development of family medicine in various contexts.

 - The Scientific Committee: Acts as a peer-reviewed sounding board for potential partnerships and encourages scholarly exchange between Besrour partners by organizing the annual Besrour Forum’s scientific program